 Police culture is renowned for its code of silence among officers in the face of misconduct of their peers.
-According to the U.S. Civil Rights Commission, 52 percent of police officers "agree that it is not unusual for a police officer to turn a blind eye to improper conduct by other officers."32 This code of silence protects and nourishes deeply unethical behavior.
-For example, in Chicago a total

-The "No Hands On" policy prevents a pursuing officer from being the same officer to physically apprehend a suspect.
-Since its implementation in Las Vegas, use of force has dropped by nearly half. of \$85 million was paid out to settle four torture cases involving a police commander and other detectives.33 Amnesty International condemned the "systematic torture" of suspects under that commander during the 1970s, 80s, and early 90s.34
+According to the U.S. Civil Rights Commission, 52 percent of police officers "agree that it is not unusual for a police officer to turn a blind eye to improper conduct by other officers."
+This code of silence protects and nourishes deeply unethical behavior.
+For example, in Chicago a total of \$85 million was paid out to settle four torture cases involving a police commander and other detectives.33 Amnesty International condemned the "systematic torture" of suspects under that commander during the 1970s, 80s, and early 90s.34